muhammad-fiaz/httpx.zig/README.md

 </div>

-> [!WARNING]
+> [!NOTE]
 > **This project aims to be production-ready and is actively maintained.**
 > It is still a new project and not yet widely adopted.
 Feel free to use it in your projects.

-`httpx.zig` is a comprehensive, high-performance HTTP library designed for building robust networked applications.
-It features a modern API with support for all major HTTP versions, connection pooling, and pattern-based server routing.

-`httpx.zig` is an HTTP library layer for Zig (client + server primitives), not a full web framework.
-You explicitly build your own website servers and APIs on top of the provided HTTP server and client components.
+`httpx.zig` is a comprehensive, high-performance HTTP library for building robust networked applications in Zig, with modern client and server primitives, support for major HTTP versions, connection pooling, and pattern-based routing.
+You can build your own APIs and website servers directly on top of these components; see the runnable examples in the repository: [examples/](https://github.com/muhammad-fiaz/httpx.zig/tree/main/examples), [examples/static_files.zig](https://github.com/muhammad-fiaz/httpx.zig/blob/main/examples/static_files.zig), and [examples/multi_page_website.zig](https://github.com/muhammad-fiaz/httpx.zig/blob/main/examples/multi_page_website.zig).

 Related Zig projects: